In Luxembourg, professional insurances are essential for covering the risks inherent to each activity. The legal obligation encompasses:

 Professional liability insurance is designed to protect you against claims for compensation from third parties injured due to errors or omissions committed during the exercise of your activity.

-Yes, professional liability insurance is obligatory in the context of undertaking certain activities, for example, estate agent, lawyer, notary, accountant, etc.
+Yes, professional liability insurance is obligatory in the context of undertaking certain activities, for example, estate agent, notary, etc.

 Read our article on professional liability insurance to find out more.